hugoledoux/sst/README.md

 `--release` makes the whole pipeline a whoooole lot faster, but you can't debug

-## Four different binaries
+## Three different binaries

 ### 1. **sstfin**

-  - equivalent to spfinalise
+  - conceptually equivalent to Isenburg's *spfinalise*
   - finalises a set of points in LAZ or XYZ
   - can read several LAZ files at the same time
   - XYZ file is a CSV without header, space separated (see `/data/s400.xyz` for a simple example with 400 points)